avafisher17/GermanFromTheGetGO/README.md

 - Timer, for keeping track of play time
 - Guess counter, for keeping track of number of attempts per game
 - Audio and visual effects

-## How to Run

-1. Download the files from this GitHub repository
-2. Right-click on 'vocab.html' and open the file in your favorite browser

 ## Technologies Used
 - JavaScript